Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/wp-piwik/readme.txt

 This plugin adds a Piwik stats site to your WordPress dashboard.
 It's also able to add the Piwik tracking code to your blog.

 To use this plugin you will need your own Piwik instance.
 If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).

-**Requirements:** PHP 5.4 (or higher), WordPress 4.0 (or higher), Piwik 2.9 (or higher; 2.16 or higher recommended)
+**Requirements:** PHP 5.4 (or higher)/PHP 7.0 (or higher), WordPress 4.0 (or higher), Piwik 2.16 (or higher)

-**Languages:** English, Albania, Dutch, French, German, Greek, Hungarian, Italian, Portuguese (Brazil).
-Partially supported: Azerbaijani, Belarusian, Chinese (simplified),  Hindi, Lithuanian, Luxembourgish, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian
+**Languages:** English, Albanian, Chinese, Dutch, French, German, Greek, Hungarian, Italian, Polish, Portuguese (Brazil).
+Partially supported: Azerbaijani, Belarusian, Hindi, Lithuanian, Luxembourgish, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian

 **Note:** If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)